gw31415/deepl-commands.nvim/README.md

 ### Commands

+When connecting to the DeepL API using the following command, you will be asked for your Auth Key if `g:deepl_authkey` is not set.
+This value is stored in the file `opts.deepl_keyfile` and will be loaded automatically the next time it is started.

 ### `:DeepL`
 translates the selected lines and adds the translation just below the selection.
 If the command called with a exclamation mark ( `:{range}DeepL!` ),